-Student and faculty safety is of the utmost importance at Doane, and all community members need to consistently follow the new health and safety guidelines.
+Student and faculty safety is of the utmost importance at Doane, and all community members need to consistently follow the health and safety guidelines.
 Students who are unable to follow these guidelines will be subject to disciplinary action.
-Incidents can be treated as minor disciplinary issues or serious disciplinary offenses as deemed appropriate by the Dean of Student Life and Head of Upper School.
+Incidents can be treated as minor disciplinary issues or serious disciplinary offenses as deemed appropriate by the Disciplinary Committee.
 Any incident in which an individual intentionally makes another student feel unsafe or willfully endangers another community member will be treated as a serious disciplinary offense.

-All students need to:
+Until further notice, all students need to:

-- Wear a face mask at all times during the school day, except when drinking or eating. - Practice physical distancing (6 feet) throughout the school day. - Exercise healthy hygiene habits, especially frequent handwashing and hand sanitizing. - Refrain from sharing school supplies and learning materials. - Refrain from sharing food with others, including food items brought from home. - Upon arrival to school, immediately proceed to the assigned health screening station.
-Students may not enter any campus buildings until they have done so. - Report to designated supervised spaces before (7:30-8:00) and after school.
+- Wear a face mask indoors at all times during the school day, except when drinking or eating. - Practice physical distancing (3 feet) throughout the school day. - Exercise healthy hygiene habits, especially frequent handwashing and hand sanitizing. - Refrain from sharing food with others, including food items brought from home. - Report to designated supervised spaces before (7:30-8:00) and after school.
 (3:30-5:30).
 All students need to depart from campus by 5:30 every day.